aimhubio/aim/docs/source/ui/pages/table.md

 <img style="border-radius: 8px; border: 1px solid #E8F1FC; height: 200px" alt="Delete a batch of items" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/table/delete_a_batch_of_items.png">

 .. note::
 In-progress runs can't be deleted.
 Wait until the process is finished or terminate the progress to be able to delete them.

-After clicking on the `Delete` button a popup appears where `finished` and `in-progress` runs are in a separate tables.
+After clicking on the `Delete` button a popup appears where `finished` and `in-progress` runs are divided into a separate tables.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC;" alt="Delete a batch of items popup" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/table/delete_a_batch_of_items_popup.png">